Want a body like Thor? Chris Hemsworth has an app for that - WFIN

 The actor has launched Centr, a customizable fitness program created by Hemsworth and his hand-picked team of experts, “including elite trainers, celebrity chefs, meditation teachers and well-being experts,” according to its reps.

-The app gives users access to workout and fitness regimens curated by Hemsworth, his wife Elsa Pataky — no slouch in the fitness game herself, seeing as she’s a model, fitness author and actress — as well as Chris’ personal trainer Luke Zocchi.
-Other experts who have collaborated on the app are chef Dan Churchill, fitness trainer to the stars Gunnar Peterson and vegan bodybuilder Torre Washington.
+The app gives users access to workout and fitness regimens curated by Hemsworth, his wife Elsa Pataky — no slouch in the fitness game herself, seeing as she’s a model, fitness author, and actress — as well as Chris’ personal trainer Luke Zocchi.
+Other experts who have collaborated on the app are chef Dan Churchill, fitness trainer to the stars Gunnar Peterson, vegan bodybuilder Torre Washington.
 There’s even a music playlist to inspire your workouts and aid in meditation.

 The program, which purports to “take the guesswork out of fitness,” gives users 24/7 access to support and motivation, tailored to their fitness level.